 - Plan Ahead: This is the main thing.
 For this method, you will want to place your tomatoes in a row of some kind.
 Below you will find an example raised bed design for this method with companion plantings.
 Placing the plants in a row creates the option for this system to work best.

-- After 4 weeks of Growing: Place a T-post every 4-5 feet in the row depending on the size of your bed for your tomatoes.
-Have the notches facing out in the same direction to use as support to your twine.
+- After 4 weeks of Growing: Place a T-post every 4-5 feet in the row, depending on the size of your bed for your tomatoes.
+Have the notches facing out in the same direction to use as support for your twine.

 The Materials You Need to Support Tomatoes Without Tomato Cages: